Rangeesh/Cplusplus/Notes/STL.md

 1. What is the `std::make_move_iterator` ?
 2. What does `std::next` do?
 3. Tell me all about iterators ...
 Reverse, move itertors etc.
+4. Temporary Objects - What are they and where all can you use them?
+5. Comparator -- What are all the ways?
+Learn Operator Overloading properly
+6. Templates.

+# Important things that you forget
+1. copy requires that the container you are copying into needs to already have the memory allocated.
+If not, use the back_inserter iterator
+2. Sorting and reverse at the same time, use the rbegin() and rend() in sort.

  - Stack & Queue